Friday September 27, 2013 at 5:05 AM | 6 Comments

 My 80 minute Goddess of the Sun Ritual body treatment started off with a full body exfoliation with sugar scrub.
 This followed with a hydrating body wrap, along with a cool stone facial and warm Moroccan oil scalp massage ($170.)
 If you want to really knock your socks off, combine the Goddess treatment with a hot stone, deep tissue sports therapy massage (additional charge) and throw in Reflexology, using pressure points on the feet.
 Be warned; this custom spa treatment will leave you so relaxed you’ll be headed to bed early.
 As Denise says, “it’s all about getting the body to exhale.”
 Amen to that!

 Gambler or not, make sure to sign up for the South Point Club Card – it’s free (must be over 21) and gives you discounts.
 And who doesn’t like to save a buck, go bowling for free or get a complimentary dessert with dinner?
 For the night owls, Coronado Cafe offers graveyard specials from midnight until 6:00 a.m.

 South Point Casino, Hotel and Spa does not accept pets.
 The South Point Equestrian Center does not board individual horses, nor do they offer horseback riding to the public.

 If You Go:

-Article written by and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
-I was a guest of Aria Resort & Casino in Las Vegas, Nevada.
+Article written by, video and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
+Top photo courtesy of South Point Hotel.
+I was a guest of South Point Hotel, Casino & Spa in Las Vegas, Nevada.